swipe-org/swipe/SPECIFICATION.md

 ##8.
 Loop Animation

 The "loop" property of the element specifies the **Loop Animation** associated with the element.
-Unlike **Transition Animation**, it repeats the same animation multiple times specified by the *repeat* property (the default is 1).
+Unlike **Transition Animation**, it repeats the same animation multiple times specified by the *count* property (the default is 1).

 The **Loop Animation** must have a "style" property, and the value of this property must be one of following.